benjahmin-koenigsberg/SBA-308-JavaScript--Fundamentals/README.md

 ```

 - Create and/or manipulate arrays and objects.

 example
 ```
     const learner1 = learnersGroup.filter(el => el.learner_id === learnersArr[0])
 ```

 - Use functions to handle repeated tasks.

 example

+###### If an AssignmentGroup does not belong to its course (mismatching course_id), your program should throw an error letting the user know that the input was invalid.

 ```
 function matchAssigmentToCourse(groupId, courseId) {
     if (groupId === courseId) {